akgondber/escaping-figures-game-cli/readme.md

-      --colors, -c      Display figures with different colors --speed, -s       Set game speed (the lower the value, the more difficult the passage) --fast-speed, -f  Turn on fast speed mode
+      --colors, -c      Display figures with different colors --speed, -s       Set game speed (the lower the value, the more difficult the passage) --fast-speed, -f  Turn on fast speed mode --emoji           Use emojis in the game instead of figures

   Examples
       $ escaping-figures-game-cli